-- To put in place a framework to encourage an increased level of consultation on airport charges and new infrastructure.
+To put in place a framework to encourage an increased level of consultation on airport charges and new infrastructure.
 Meaningful and transparent consultation between Dublin Airport and stakeholders is essential, given the lack of competition that would otherwise ensure that airport charges are justified and that required capital infrastructure is supplied at minimum cost.
 This will also help to prevent investment in infrastructure that is not needed or cost-inefficient.
-This will assist us in achieving our objective to facilitate the efficient and economic development of Dublin Airport to meet the requirements of current and prospective users. - To examine how to better engage the passenger in the regulatory process and to ensure the service provided and the cost paid matches their expectations.
-The Commission will endeavour to implement new mechanisms to become better informed of the views and needs of passengers and to better reflect them in the airport charges determination.
+This will assist us in achieving our objective to facilitate the efficient and economic development of Dublin Airport to meet the requirements of current and prospective users.